 There are other things on the list but we sort of glossed over those and visited (here’s a partial list though).
 I have more than 8000 sales on Etsy and, honestly, this would have been better for someone who’d started making sales but was much earlier on in their Etsy journey.

 I made some filler graphics for my listings to bring more of them up to at least 5 slots.
 That was an excellent suggestion.
 What do I mean by filler graphics?
 A picture of your packaging.
 A social media follow list.
 A related items picture.
 That sort of thing.
 Since I’ve been updating photos anyways – ongoing process from Hell – this is the time.
 I used Vela, an Etsy suggested app, to add two images to each of my 400+ listings in seconds.
 For free.
-I use Canva or Adobe Spark for that sort of graphic thing and the free versions of each of those still do fabulous things.
+I use Canva or Adobe Express for that sort of graphic thing and the free versions of each of those still do fabulous things.

 These are two graphics I used in the pictures slots: